Wes26/fcc-challenges/README.md

-# fcc-challenges
+# fcc-CSS-Grid-challenges
+---
-freecodecamp challenges 2018
+freecodecamp CSS Grid challenges 2018

 This repo is to help people with freeCodeCamps CSS Gird Curriculum